Importance, calculation and limitations of the Gross Domestic Product to evaluate the national economy

 Therefore, it is necessary to complement GDP with other indices to better understand the social and environmental reality of a country.

-Social and ecological aspects not reflected
+Unreflected social and ecological aspects

-Informal economy and its absence in the calculation
+Informal economy and its absence in calculation

 In many countries, this economy represents a significant part of employment and production, without being reflected in official statistics.

-Their omission distorts economic reality and makes it difficult to design effective policies for all social sectors.
+Its omission distorts economic reality and makes it difficult to design effective policies for all social sectors.

 Practical applications of GDP